ZiyuanWang24/Robots_Movement_Classification/README.md

 The algorithm is to use the ultrasonic sensor data or distance reading data from the wall-followed robot to train different models.
 The machine learning model can be used to determine the position and orientation direction.
 After training and comparing different machine learning models then choose the model that has the highest prediction.

 This algorithm could be used in some of the storage.
 Like shipping storage, there will be some of the autopilot robotics designed to deliver with the setting path.
 Based on the data collection, the storage manager could have the direction printed out to determine if the automotive vehicle followed the setting or not.
+Similarly, any industry that uses a robot running in some fixed routes, can locate their robots depend on our software.

 ## Repository Structure
  ```